 Need help packing light for Europe?
 Don’t worry!
 I’ve got you!
 Before you even get to the Guinness Storehouse, Buckingham Palace, or Versailles, you’ll be packing up that suitcase for Europe!
 That includes selecting the essential outfits and the best travel purse for Europe!
 For me, this wasn’t such a daunting task until the final weeks.
 I started a pile in my room months before of little things that I wanted to bring along.
 Now all I had to do was decide what I wanted to wear on my adventure!

 I definitely had to pack light for my time in Europe as I was bringing only one suitcase and staying in hostels.
 Some of you are carry on bag people.
 That’s perfectly fine!
 But I was going for three weeks and wanted to have more options.
 However, you can adapt this list for carry on luggage.
-Whether you need a packing list for Europe in spring, summer, fall, or winter, this will help you out.
+Whether you need a packing list for Europe travel in spring, summer, fall, or winter, this will help you out.
 I promise!

 First and foremost I’m going to say that you should check the weather before you go!
 Don’t rely on your cousin, who happens to be in Europe just a mere couple weeks before you for the weather report!
 Else you will wind up being cold in England like I was.
 Also, check the weather in all the locations you will be visiting.
 It will differ by country more than you think.